-A popular pastime at the park is to take a leisurely ride on the park’s two-mile paved road.
+A popular pastime at the park is to take a leisurely ride on the park’s 2-mile paved road.
 To preserve the natural areas of the park, bicycles are limited to roadways and are not permitted on footpaths, boardwalks or the trail that leads to the beach.

 - Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.

 A campground of 60 sites is situated in the pinewoods near Grand Lagoon.
-All sites come equipped with electricity, water, picnic tables and grills.
+All sites are equipped with electricity, water, picnic tables and grills.
 The sites will accommodate camping units ranging from tents to RVs up to 45 feet in length.

 One dump station is located in the campground.
 Two bathrooms with showers and a laundry facility are also available.

 Trails, beaches, a boat launch and concessions are located a short distance from the campground.

 - Pets are welcome at campsites.